O2-Czech-Republic/RTPPlayer-iOS/README.md

 Due to the connectionless nature of UDP, the server also expects to receive a heartbeat packet every once in a while to know that the client is still there.

 #### HTTP progressive download
-The app performs an HTTP `GET` request to a remote server that responds with `Transfer-Encoding: chunked` in response header (and `Content-Length` unset) and streams the RTP packets in the request body.
+The app performs an HTTP `GET` request to a remote server that responds with `Transfer-Encoding: chunked` in response header (and `Content-Length` unset) and streams the RTP packets in the response body.

 ```
 GET /streams/1234567 HTTP/1.1